awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-validation-cli.md

 aws cloudtrail validate-logs --start-time 2015-08-27T00:00:00Z --end-time 2015-08-28T00:00:00Z --trail-arn arn:aws:cloudtrail:us-east-2:111111111111:trail/my-trail-name --verbose
 ```

-### How `validate-logs` Works<a name="cloudtrail-log-file-validation-cli-validate-logs-how-it-works"></a>
+### How `validate-logs` works<a name="cloudtrail-log-file-validation-cli-validate-logs-how-it-works"></a>

 The `validate-logs` command starts by validating the most recent digest file in the specified time range\.
 First, it verifies that the digest file has been downloaded from the location to which it claims to belong\.
 In other words, if the CLI downloads digest file `df1` from the S3 location `p1`, validate\-logs will verify that `p1 == df1.digestS3Bucket + '/' + df1.digestS3Object`\.

 If the signature of the digest file is valid, it checks the hash value of each of the logs referenced in the digest file\.
 The command then goes back in time, validating the previous digest files and their referenced log files in succession\.
 It continues until the specified value for `start-time` is reached, or until the digest chain ends\.
 If a digest file is missing or not valid, the time range that cannot be validated is indicated in the output\.

-## Validation Results<a name="cloudtrail-log-file-validation-cli-results"></a>
+## Validation results<a name="cloudtrail-log-file-validation-cli-results"></a>

 Validation results begin with a summary header in the following format: